arthurchoung/PUCKO/README.md

 A music browser in the style of the old versions of iOS.

-Displays a list based on the files in the current directory, using the following scrips:
+Displays a list based on the files in the current directory, using the output of the following scripts:

   * pucko-music-listAlbumsForArtist:.py
   * pucko-music-listArtists.py
   * pucko-music-listSongsForArtist:.py
   * pucko-music-listTracksForAlbum:.py

+The scripts can be modified as desired.

-Requires Python modules mutagen and pillow.
+Currently requires Python modules mutagen and pillow.

 To show albums: